Performance Audition Tips

 • Film in front of a non-distracting background.
 If possible, choose a solid-color wall or consider hanging a sheet behind you.

 • Make sure you are lit well enough to be clearly visible.
 Consider using natural light, if possible.
-Stand facing a window with the camera pointed at you.
+Stand facing a window with the camera pointed at you or place a high-quality light source behind the camera.

 • Dress neatly, and in a contrasting color from your background.
 No costumes are permitted.